cpjolicoeur/feedcache/readme.txt

 == Upgrading ==

 **** IMPORTANT ************************************************************************
-	If you are upgrading from a version of FeedCache prior to v0.9, please deactivate and delete your existing feedcache plugin directory and follow the new installation steps.
+	If you are upgrading from a version of FeedCache prior to v0.9.8, please deactivate and delete your existing feedcache plugin directory and follow the new installation steps.
 ***************************************************************************************

 1. Deactivate the previous version of FeedCache through your Wordpress plugins menu

 2. Upload the new feedcache-cron.rb, feedcache.php and complete lib/ directory files to your existing feedcache directory.
-You do not need to overwrite your existing files/ directory or the master-config.txt file.
+You do not need to overwrite your master-config.txt file.

 3. Enter the correct FEEDCACHE_DIR variable in the feedcache-cron.rb script